Hindu deities: Iconography and practices

 Hinduism has an ancient and extensive iconography tradition, particularly in the form of Murti (Sanskrit: मूर्ति, IAST: Mūrti), or Vigraha or Pratima.
 A Murti is itself not the god in Hinduism, but it is an image of god and represents emotional and religious value.
 A literal translation of Murti as an idol is incorrect, states Jeaneane Fowler when the idol is understood as superstitious end in itself.
 Just like the photograph of a person is not the real person, a Murti is an image in Hinduism but not the real thing, but in both cases, the image reminds of something of emotional and real value to the viewer.
 When a person worships a Murti, it is assumed to be a manifestation of the essence or spirit of the deity, the worshipper's spiritual ideas and needs are meditated through it, yet the idea of ultimate reality or Brahman is not confined in it.

 A Murti of a Hindu deity is typically made by carving stone, woodworking, metal casting, or through pottery.
 Medieval era texts describing their proper proportions, positions and gestures include the Puranas, Agamas and Samhitas particularly the Shilpa Shastras.
 The expressions in a Murti vary in diverse Hindu traditions, ranging from Ugra symbolism to express destruction, fear and violence (Durga, Parvati, Kali), as well as Saumya symbolism to express joy, knowledge, and harmony (Parvati, Saraswati, Lakshmi).
 Saumya images are most common in Hindu temples.
 Other Murti forms found in Hinduism include the Linga.

 A Murti is an embodiment of the divine, the Ultimate Reality or Brahman to some Hindus.
 In the religious context, they are found in Hindu temples or homes, where they may be treated as a beloved guest and serve as a participant of Puja rituals in Hinduism.
 A murti is installed by priests, in Hindu temples, through the Prana Pratishtha ceremony, whereby state Harold Coward and David Goa, the "divine vital energy of the cosmos is infused into the sculpture" and then the divine is welcomed as one would welcome a friend.
-In other occasions, it serves as the center of attention in annual festive processions and these are called Utsava Murti.
+In other occasions, it serves as the centre of attention in annual festive processions and these are called Utsava Murti.